Nishal3/airbnb-warehousing/README.md

 **If you don't get a successful response, make sure your IAM role is correct and the VPC selected is the same as the VPC containing your database or redshift workgroup.
 Make sure the subnet you are using has access to an S3 gateway as well!**

+Both RDS and Redshift connections should result in successes that look like this:
+![ Redshift_connection_success ]

-## 5 Using a Glue Crawler to Extract Metadata From Our Data Stores and Previewing Data Using Amazon Athena
+## 5 Using a Glue Crawler to Extract Metadata From Our Data Stores

 ### 5.1 Creating the Databases in Glue Catalog to Connect Glue to the Databases From RDS and Redshift